-If your New Hampshire employer does not opt into or qualify to participate in the program, you may choose to participate independently.
-There will be a purchasing pool during a 60-day annual open-enrollment window.
+If your New Hampshire employer does not opt into the program, you may choose to participate independently during a 60-day annual open-enrollment window.
 Open enrollment for the 2024 NH PFML individual plan runs from December 1, 2023, through January 29, 2024.

 What is the benefit to employers?

-A larger risk group (i.e., state government employees) also means lower premiums, making it more affordable for many small and mid-sized employers who don’t offer paid family leave benefits due to cost.
+The NH PFML program’s affordable premiums make it feasible for many small and mid-sized employers who don’t offer paid family leave benefits due to cost.
 By offering this benefit, employers will:

 The information on this website, including its newsletters, is not, nor is it intended to be legal advice.
 You should contact an attorney or HR specialist for advice on your individual situation.